Cecil Rhodes: South Africa

-Arriving in Durban on September 1, 1870, Rhodes lived on money lent to him by Sophia, who had also helped pay for his passage.
+Arriving in Durban on 1 September 1870, Rhodes lived on money lent to him by Sophia, who had also helped pay for his passage.
 His brother Herbert informed him via letter that he had left for the diamond fields in the country's interior.
 Awaiting his brother's return, Rhodes would briefly stay with the Surveyor-General of Natal, Peter Cormac Sutherland, in Pietermaritzburg.
 From there, he went out to inspect his brother's cotton farm in the Umkomazi valley and found it to be in a state of disrepair, contrary to Herbert's reports to their aunt.
 By mid-October, Herbert had returned; in recognition of Rhodes' help by bringing new seeds, clearing acres of dense bush, and planting the new crop, he agreed to share the land and profits.
 Rhodes was often left to run the farm himself, as Herbert would leave for horse-racing and cricket matches in Pietermaritzburg and Richmond.
-In March 1871, Herbert abandoned the farm once again in favor of the diamond fields, taking the best oxen with him.
+In March 1871, Herbert abandoned the farm once again in favour of the diamond fields, taking the best oxen with him.
 Without them, the cotton harvest was underwhelming and Rhodes was forced to sell his harvest at well-below expected price.

 In May 1871, diamonds were found at the Vooruitzigt farm, which was owned by Johannese Nicolaas de Beer and his brother, Diederik Arnoldus.
 Diamond miners quickly swarmed the site, and by October 1871, an eighteen year old Rhodes would abandon the farm and join his brother at the diamond fields of Kimberley.
 Here he would supervise the working of his brother's claims and speculated on his behalf, as Herbert had departed for England two weeks after Rhodes' arrival.
 In January 1872, he had returned to the mining camps with their brother Frank.
 It was during this time that he met John X. Merriman and Charles Rudd, who would later became his partner in the De Beers Mining Company and the Niger Oil Company.

 In July of that year, Rhodes suffered his first heart attack, and could not help dig for almost eight months.
-When he'd recovered enough to travel, his brothers took him on a long northbound journey by ox-wagon, both to aid Rhodes' health, and to pursue news of gold discovered in the general area.
+When he recovered enough to travel, his brothers took him on a long northbound journey by ox-wagon, both to aid Rhodes' health, and to pursue news of gold discovered in the general area.
 On this journey, Rhodes would also purchase a 3000-acre farm in the Transvaal, which qualified him for voting rights in the Boer republic.
-By the time they reached their destination at Marabastad, the gold was already washed out, but there were rumors of more gold discovered in the eastern Transvaal.
+By the time they reached their destination at Marabastad, the gold was already washed out, but there were rumours of more gold discovered in the eastern Transvaal.
 Herbert accordingly sold his diamond claims to Cecil and left to mine gold; the two never saw each other again.